MagicPoulp/compose_with_retrofit_http_cache/README.md

 The setup is in place (see NavigationScreen) to navigate across multiple pages

 Flaws: transitions from offline to online are not always smooth.
 No recovery from the Error page, even if we have Toasters in many cases.

+Important: a more clever cache could be made using retris on GET requests, and switching from and to the cache mode.
+Moreover, cached data would benefit from being refreshed to get the latest changes.